marrus-sh/MarketCommons2-Ecmascript/BREAKING.markdown

  +  Empty inline elements can now be specified using a `#` surrounded by sigils.

+    **Rationale:**
-    **Rationale:** Having a distinct empty element syntax makes it clearer when a lack of content is intentional.
+    Having a distinct empty element syntax makes it clearer when a lack of content is intentional.

  +  `||` is no longer supported as a way of specifying linebreaks.
     Instead, use ` \#\ ` or ` \||\ `.

+    **Rationale:**
-    **Rationale:** Having a special syntax for just one kind of empty element is silly.
+    Having a special syntax for just one kind of empty element is silly.
     `||` was always kind of a weird special case in processing anyway.

  +  Sections are now closed by some number of `|` pipe characters, instead of `/` solidi.
+    For *some* backwards‐compatibility, `/` has been defined as a `<div>` whose title will be sent to the `data-title` property in the default Declaration of Jargon.

+    **Rationale:**
-    **Rationale:** This frees up `/` as an ordinary sigil instead of making it a special case.
+    This frees up `/` as an ordinary sigil instead of making it a special case.
     Importantly, `/| |/` was already being used as an inline tag.

  +  Whitespace behaviour has been made more sensible, which means that whitespace output may differ in some cases.

+    **Rationale:**
-    **Rationale:** The original behaviour was just “what is easy to program in Racket”.
+    The original behaviour was just “what is easy to program in Racket”.

  +  Various changes in the formatting of output (which should not affect the rendered result).